d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 :label:`sec_vgg`

-While AlexNet proved that deep convolutional neural networks can achieve good results, it didn't offer a general template to guide subsequent researchers in designing new networks.
+While AlexNet proved that deep convolutional neural networks can achieve good results, it did not offer a general template to guide subsequent researchers in designing new networks.
 In the following sections, we will introduce several heuristic concepts commonly used to design deep networks.